1rn19cs003/FullStackAssignment/README.md

 ┣ 📜package.json
 ┣ 📜README.md
 ```
-# Breif Overview of Project
+# Brief Overview of Project

 So, basically, I had a problem statement that required me to build an online book management server.
 I had several technology options to choose from (Node.js, PHP, Spring Boot, Flask, Django, etc.), and I chose Node.js because it's not a very large server and contains only some basic features.
 Moreover, it can be enhanced in the future, making it a perfect choice for a microservices-based architecture.